keento0809/freshmarche/README.md

 ## About The App

-[FreshMarche](https://freshmarche.vercel.app/home) is one of my personal projects.
+[FreshMarche](https://freshmarche.vercel.app/home) is one of my personal projects containing features that general e-commerce web applications have such as adding items to the cart, managing items in it, and checking out items (placing orders).
+This application focuses on buying fruits and vegetables as the products.

 ## Screenshots